Joe’s Weather Blog: Another run of warmth is starting (TUE-12/7)

 The weather pattern is now gradually shifting back into a warmer regime that will continue (with a few brief interruptions) all the way into Christmas week.
-There are some signs that maybe during Christmas week a colder set-up will materialize…and perhaps a more wintry set-up as well in terms of risks of snow or “something” but that is about 2 weeks away.
-Till then there may be opportunities to challenge record highs…including one this week.
+There are some signs that maybe during Christmas week a colder setup will materialize, and perhaps a more wintry setup as well in terms of risks of snow or “something,” but that is about two weeks away.
+Until then, there may be opportunities to challenge record highs, including one this week.

 ++++++++++++++++++++++++++++++++++++++++++++++++